Appendix B — R Functions

 • group_by() and summarize() often come together.
 When you use group_by(), every function after it is broken down by that grouping.
 We often add arrange() to these, calling this our GSA functions.
 Example: group_by(song, artist) %>% summarize(weeks = n(), top_chart_position = min(peak_position)).
 To break or remove groupings, use ungroup().

-• count() is a shortcut for GSA that count the number rows based on variable groups you feed it.
+• count() is a shortcut for GSA that counts the number rows based on variable groups you feed it.

 B.4 Math